-Detailed instructions and recommendations for break-in and regular maintenance are specified in the Engine Owner's manual.
-Please refer to this manual for engine servicing, lubricating oil levels with quality and viscosity recommendations, bolt torques, etc. The engine warranty is backed by the engine manufacturer.
+Detailed instructions and recommendations for break-in and regular maintenance are specified in the Engine Owner's Manual.
+Please refer to this manual for engine servicing, lubricating oil levels with quality and viscosity recommendations, bolt torques, etc. The engine warranty is backed by the manufacturer.
+Special attention should be paid to applicable data which will not be duplicated here.